electricimp/GPS/README.md

 ### parseLatitude(*rawLatitude, direction*) ###

-This method takes the two latitude fields derived from a GPS GGA sentence (using *getFields()*) and converts them into a single latitude in decimal degrees.
+This method takes the two latitude fields derived from a GPS sentence (using *getFields()*) and converts them into a single latitude in decimal degrees.

 #### Parameters ####